-The Associate Vice President for Research, Grants, and Sponsored Programs is the official authorized to sign supporting assurances and certifications required by sponsoring agencies.
+The Deputy Provost for Research and Sponsored Programs is the official authorized to sign supporting assurances and certifications required by sponsoring agencies.
 However, certifications regarding fiscal matters are signed by the Vice President for Finance and Business.

 Human Subjects in Research (IRB)

 KSU adheres to a rigorous policy for the protection of human research subjects in accordance with the United States Department of Health and Human Services regulations, 45 CFR 46.
 All research projects involving human subjects that are conducted under the auspices of the University, regardless of the funding source, must be reviewed and approved by the Institutional Review Board (IRB).
-The Office of Research, Grants, and Sponsored Programs is the administrative unit responsible for coordinating the functions of the IRB.
-KSU’s Human Subjects Research Policy is included in the Appendix and located on the OSP web page in the Information section.
+The Office of Research and Sponsored Programs is the administrative unit responsible for coordinating the functions of the IRB.
+KSU’s Human Subjects Research Policy is included in the Policy Section located on the ORSP web page in the Information section.

 Use of Vertebrate Animals in Research (IACUC)